Responsible Office – Department:

 If an employee is eligible for FMLA leave on an intermittent or reduced work schedule basis that is foreseeable based on planned medical treatment, or if the employer agrees to permit intermittent or reduced schedule leave for the birth of a child or for placement of a child for adoption or foster care, the employee may be temporarily assigned to a different position which better accommodates the leave schedule and is equivalent to the employee’s normal position under the circumstances.

-If the College disagrees with the certification submitted by the employee requesting leave because of a “serious health condition” of the employee or a family member, the College may require a second opinion at the College’s expense.
-If the medical opinions conflict, the College and employee may mutually approve a third health care provider to render an independent opinion at the College’s expense, which opinion shall be binding.
-The College’s decision not to seek a second or third opinion will not necessarily prevent it from later challenging the employee’s eligibility for FMLA leave.
+If the University disagrees with the certification submitted by the employee requesting leave because of a “serious health condition” of the employee or a family member, the University may require a second opinion at the University’s expense.
+If the medical opinions conflict, the University and employee may mutually approve a third health care provider to render an independent opinion at the University’s expense, which opinion shall be binding.
+The University’s decision not to seek a second or third opinion will not necessarily prevent it from later challenging the employee’s eligibility for FMLA leave.

 - If the medical certification indicates that the minimal duration of the condition is more than thirty (30) days, the request for recertification must wait until that minimum duration expires.